 - Access some Take Notice tips from Livewell Dorset around meditation and mindfulness by clicking here

 - Parks in Mind is run by the Bournemouth Parks Foundation.
-They have created virtual ecotherapy activities to help improve people’s health and wellbeing.
-Access these activities by visiting their Facebook page
+Follow their Facebook page to access event information and wellbeing activities.

 - Noticed that you are having trouble sleeping?
 Every Mind Matters have some top tips to help you sleep better.

 - Access the ‘quit for covid‘ campaign with LiveWell Dorset to quit smoking